MohAhm/crypto-app-be/README.md

 # Crypto App

 This is the back end part of the cryptocurrency application.
-The front end part end part can be found [here](https://github.com/MohAhm/crypto-app-fe).
+The front end part can be found [here](https://github.com/MohAhm/crypto-app-fe).

 ## Project Setup